wfzyx/flask-api-sample/README.md

 - sqlite3 doesn't love multithreading, but it is workable when doing small atomic operations - opening and closing the session on spot;
 - The EIN index built by the background task is already hitting its throttling speed.
 To achieve better speeds a distributed approach using cloud would be needed;
 - A copy of the fully built database is provided on this repo since building it from scratch takes a few minutes;
+- Blueprints and separation of the endpoints, views, and helper functions would be the next natural step if more features get implemented

 # How to run #